Treatment for troubled teens with depression, anxiety, and screen dependencestaffed Residential Program for Teens 13-18 800.682.0670Tour our Campus

 What is reSTART Leadership Academy?

-The reSTART Leadership Academy offers a private school education for our all our teens in residential care who meet enrollment criteria.
-We seek to re-engage distracted learners and keep them on track with their peers while learning to manage their digital media use.
-Our private school is staffed at a 4:1 student: teacher ratio.
-Your student will get the help needed to succeed while building confidence and competence in his/her academic abilities.
-The reSTART Leadership Academy is a private school approved by the Office of Public Instruction (OSPI) in the State of Washington.
+The reSTART Leadership Academy offers educational mentoring for teens in residential care who meet enrollment criteria.
+We seek to re-engage distracted learners and keep them on track with their peers while learning to manage their digital media use. will get the help needed to succeed while building confidence and competence in their academic abilities.

-We have a certificated, dedicated staff ready to restore your student’s academic future.
+We have dedicated staff ready to support learning goals.

-We understand that your student may have been struggling with school as tech use became unbalanced.
-At reSTART Leadership Academy, we provide a compassionate, positive learning environment in the classroom, so students can learn and advance.
-Our certificated, dedicated staff has been trained in Love & Logic® techniques and treat students with kindness and respect.
-The low student-to-teacher ratio ensures no one is overlooked.
-Our classroom design reflects the diverse needs of students, too.
-You’ll see learners working at large desks with room to spread out.
-One student may be pedaling on a stationary bike while reading a novel for English; another will be receiving individualized tutoring in Algebra with a staff member.
-Look around the room, and you’ll see all students working at their own pace on individualized academics.
-During breaks, students have quick access to the basketball court or the music room, ensuring they come back to class ready to learn.
-Frequent coaching in all subjects is the norm, not the exception.
+We understand that your child may have been struggling with school as tech use became unbalanced.
+At reSTART Leadership Academy, we provide a compassionate, positive learning environment so partipants can learn and advance.
+Our dedicated staff use Love & Logic® and Gottman’s emotional coaching techniques which fosters kindness and respect while learning new skills.
+Our program design reflects the diverse needs of participants, too.
+One person may be pedaling on a stationary bike while reading a novel; another will be receiving individualized tutoring with a staff member.
+Look around the room, and you’ll see individuals working at their own pace on individualized goals.
+Frequent coaching is the norm, not the exception.
 Healthy snacks and meals are a part of our program, too.

 We are tech-limited, teaching responsible tech use.

-At reSTART, our students are taught using text-based course offerings designed to meet individual needs, with options for a slow transition to online coursework as your student progresses in ability to connect with tech in a healthier way.
-This works well for many families whose students return home prior to all reSTART classes being completed; students can catch up to their peers and return to school on schedule.
+At reSTART, our staff work with your child’s school to determine individual requirements, with options for a slow transition to incorporate online coursework as your student progresses in ability to connect with tech in a healthier way.
+This works well for many families whose child return home prior to all reSTART classes being completed; students can catch up to their peers and return to school on schedule.

-While attending Washington State Office of the Superintendent of Public Instruction (OSPI) approved reSTART Leadership Academy, your student has the opportunity to earn credit through nationally-recognized Alta Independent, an AdvancEd-certified school curriculum organization which is recognized by school districts and colleges across the United States.
+While enrolled in our treatment program, participants have the opportunity to earn credit through nationally-recognized Alta Independent, an AdvancEd-certified school curriculum organization which is recognized by school districts and colleges across the United States.
 Alta Independent is committed to fostering a culture of learning, independence, and success.
 Together, reSTART Leadership Academy and Alta Independent encourage all our students to commit themselves to academic achievement and personal excellence.
 Alta Independent was established to provide an offline and online alternative to traditional education.
 Alta provides an educational experience that allows students to advance at their own pace.
 This is done with the intent to prepare students to successfully transition to higher education, career readiness, or the competitive workforce.
 Alta’s accessible and cost-effective online platform allows families to continue with Alta after leaving reSTART or to transition back into a student’s home school district.

-We build course loads thoughtfully, with success in mind.
+We examine readiness thoughtfully, with success in mind.

-Our evidence-based residential program and boarding school options helps teens get back on track with what matters most – life.
+Our evidence-based residential program helps teens get back on track with what matters most – life.